-Barcelona travel tips to reduce overtourism and give back to locals rather than take away, include everything from avoiding the overcrowded sights and exploring lesser-visited neighbourhoods to visiting over the quieter winter and Christmas and New Year season.
+Barcelona travel tips to reduce overtourism that still give back to locals rather than take away, include everything from avoiding the overcrowded sights and exploring lesser-visited neighbourhoods to visiting over the quieter periods such as winter and Christmas-New Year, if possible.
+If not, then follow these local tips so you’re part of the solution not the problem.

-We thought it time to ask a local expert for some Barcelona travel tips to reduce overtourism so we consulted Guillermo Jaques, co-founder of Barcelona Slow Travel, a responsible tour company which specialises in sustainable and local private tours to discover the real Barcelona.
+A year before the pandemic began we did an interview during the quiet winter season with Guillermo Jaques, co-founder of Barcelona Slow Travel, a responsible tour company that specialises in sustainable local tours to discover the real Barcelona.

 If you’re a regular visitor to Grantourismo, you’ll be familiar with our ‘slow, local, experiential’ quest and know that we’ve long been advocates of slow travel, local travel and experiential travel.
 When we launched on New Year’s Day 2010 with our yearlong global grand tour, our aim was to inspire people to travel more slowly, more locally and and more experientially, which for us was to travel in ways that are more sustainable, more engaging and more immersive.